Empowering designers in negotiating salaries to increase memberships

 Reality checking design with actual data

-Instead, we allowed designers to choose whether to combine the data and achieve meaningful results with multi-select options.
+Instead, we allowed them to choose whether to combine the data and achieve meaningful results with multi-select options.

 The bell curve with filters "UX Designer" + "1 Year"